Are you thinking of picking up a bottle of wine for your dinner tonight? Who can blame you!

 - Domaine Jean-Louis Chave Ermitage Cuvee Cathelin, Rhone, France: £2,403

-Produced in a vineyard owned by a family who have been making wine since 1481, this bottle of plonk could actually lay claim to being France’s winemaking royal family!
+Produced in a vineyard owned by a family who has been making wine since 1481, this bottle of plonk could actually lay claim to being France’s winemaking royal family!

 - Henri Jayer Echezeaux Grand Cru, Cote de Nuits, France: £2,196

-From a vineyard where no chemicals are used, but weeds are ploughed rather than killed; the innovative winemaker behind this stunning bottle refused to filter his wines.
+From a vineyard where no chemicals are used, but weeds are plowed rather than killed; the innovative winemaker behind this stunning bottle refused to filter his wines.

-He is known for always destemming his grapes and that gives this premium bottle a distinctive flavour.
+He is known for always destemming his grapes and that gives this premium bottle a distinctive flavor.